httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 * PR 1001: Clear CH persistence when cookies are cleared.

 ## Since -09
-* Fix merge issues with "cost of sending hints"
+* PR 1064: Fix merge issues with "cost of sending hints".

 # Acknowledgements